Jay Silva

-Jay Silva (born May 25, 1981) is an Angolan-born American mixed martial artist currently competing in the Heavyweight division.
+Jay Silva (May 25, 1981 – May 31, 2026) was an Angolan-born American mixed martial artist, competing in the Heavyweight division.
 A professional competitor since 2008, Silva has also formerly competed for the UFC, Bellator, the MFC, KSW, and Tachi Palace Fights.

 Mixed martial arts career

 Early career

 Raised on the East Coast, Silva's interest in mixed martial arts developed after seeing the first season of The Ultimate Fighter, and he subsequently trained under Renzo Gracie in Brazilian jiu-jitsu, having obtained the level of purple belt, and began a professional career in mixed martial arts.
 Silva was a Grapplers Quest Champion for both the Heavyweight and Absolute weight divisions.

 Ultimate Fighting Championship

 Competing primarily in smaller organizations, Silva received a call from the UFC to fill in as a last minute replacement for Dan Miller and made his debut against CB Dollaway at UFC Fight Night: Diaz vs. Guillard losing a unanimous decision.

 Silva's next fight was against Chris Leben on January 11, 2010, at UFC Fight Night 20, losing via unanimous decision (30-27, 30-27, 30-27).
 Silva was released from the UFC along with Kyle Bradley after his loss at UFC Fight Night 20.